JuanAndradeAI/JuanAndradeAI/README.md

 # 👋 Hi there, I'm Juan Andrade

- **AI & Machine Learning Developer Student at IT-Högskolan, Stockholm**
+ **Computer Engineer | AI & Machine Learning Student @ IT-Högskolan**
- Currently developing hands-on projects in **Data Analysis**, **AI**, **Machine Learning**, and **OOP programming**.
+Currently focused on turning machine learning models into usable applications and understanding how they are built and used in real-world environments..

 ---

 ### About Me
-• Strong interest in building data-driven solutions and intelligent systems
+• Strong foundation in computer engineering and data-driven systems
 • Experience working with real datasets, from analysis to model development
-• Focused on turning models into usable applications
+• Interested in building practical and reliable solutions
-• Open to internship (LIA) opportunities in Sweden
+• Open to internship (LIA) opportunities in Sweden, Stockholm

 ---

 ###  Tech Stack
 - Languages: Python, SQL
-- Tools & Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Jupyter
+- Tools & Libraries: Pandas, NumPy, scikit-learn, Matplotlib, Jupyter
 - Tools: Git, GitHub, VS Code

 ---